tomexlol/simplevideocombiner/README.md

 * Click Generate Video and wait patiently.

 ## How to Install
-Windows: Download the .exe and run it.
+Windows: Download the .exe and run it, no install needed.

 **IMPORTANT**: For "Add Clip Number" and "Add File Name" options to work, you need to install [ImageMagick](https://imagemagick.org/archive/binaries/ImageMagick-7.1.0-62-Q16-HDRI-x64-dll.exe) on the default directory - this file needs to be present here: C:\Program Files\ImageMagick-7.1.0-Q16-HDRI\magick.exe